 Rent first before you buy into a property make sure the area / lifestyle is right for you.

 Have some emergency funds for a rainy day – they do say the only way to make a small fortune in Spain is to arrive with a very large one!

 Education and lifelong learning, travels and experiences, good health & relationships.

-Wherever I am I look for an eclectic group of people who are interested in others and can share different persectives with good humour so everyone leaaves feeliing enriched for having met them.
+Wherever I am I look for an eclectic group of people who are interested in others and can share different perspectives with good humour so everyone leaves feeling enriched for having met them.
 As for the menu anything for me except fish and seafood due to allergy!

-“If you dont know what you stand for you will fall for anything” – too many people lack confidence in themselves and get buffeted around by others and events.
-They can only tell you what they dont want and never really identiify what they do want and plans to get it!
+Too many people lack confidence in themselves and get buffeted around by others and events.
+They can only tell you what they don’t want and never really identify what they do want and plans to get it!

-One thing you had to bring with you to Spain?
+One thing you had to bring to Spain and could never give away?

-My family history papers – still an ongoing reseach project after many, many years.
+My family history papers – still an ongoing research project after many, many years.